Near Southport in Brunswick County, North Carolina — The American South (South Atlantic)

 Erected 1950 by Archives, Conservation and Highway Departments.
 (Marker Number D-8.)

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Franklin Square (approx. 2.8 miles away); Robert C. Ruark (approx. 2.8 miles away); Robert Ruark (approx. 2.8 miles away); Southport’s First Fire Alarm (approx. 2.8 miles away); Railroad & Religion on Rhett Street (approx. 2.8 miles away); Old Jail (approx. 2.9 miles away); Indian Trail Tree (approx. 2.9 miles away); Smithville Burying Ground (approx. 2.9 miles away).
+At least 8 other markers are within 3 miles of this location, measured as the crow flies.
+Franklin Square (approx. 2.8 miles away); Robert C. Ruark (approx. 2.8 miles away); Robert Ruark (approx. 2.8 miles away); Southport’s First Fire Alarm (approx. 2.8 miles away); Railroad & Religion on Rhett Street (approx. 2.8 miles away); Old Jail (approx. 2.9 Indian Trail Tree (approx. 2.9 miles away); Smithville Burying Ground (approx. 2.9 miles away).
 Touch for a list and map of all markers in Southport.

 Also see . . .
 History of Fort Caswell.
 (Submitted on February 24, 2009, by Craig Swain of Leesburg, Virginia.)